-The Condemned of the <br> French Revolution
+The Forgotten Victims of <br> the French Revolution

-The Condemned of the
+The Forgotten Victims of

-French Revolution
+the French Revolution

 Executions, the Guillotine and the French Revolution